Conditions Commonly Treated by Veterinary Internists

 There are literally hundreds of internal medical disorders in animals.
 Many diseases cause very similar symptoms and appearances.
 Recognizing the subtle differences requires specialized training and tools.

 Our veterinary internists are equipped with specialized equipment and products, allowing them to make more accurate diagnoses and perform more advanced treatments right here at VMC.

 The Internal Medicine service works as a team with our other specialists, meeting regularly to review each case and share pertinent information.
 Our patients benefit from 24-hour critical care coverage and post procedural monitoring with our Emergency and Critical Care services, advanced in-house diagnostic capabilities from or Imaging and Cardiology services, as well as timely surgical intervention from the Surgery service.

 Is there another veterinary internist available in the Syracuse area?

-No. Drs.
-Cortright and Davignon are the only board certified veterinary internists practicing in the greater Syracuse area.
+No. Dr. Davignon is the only board certified veterinary internist practicing in the greater Syracuse area.

 Specialized services available from our Internal Medicine service include:

 Advanced diagnostic and treatment options for difficult and complex cases